aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmlbodyelement/alink/_index.md

 ---
 title: ALink
 second_title: Aspose.HTML for .NET API Reference
-description: Color of active links after mousebutton down but before mousebutton up.
+description: Color of active links after mouse-button down but before mouse-button up.
 See the alink attribute definition in HTML 4.01.
 This attribute is deprecated in HTML 4.01.
 type: docs
 weight: 10
 url: /net/aspose.html/htmlbodyelement/alink/